-Average weekly or monthly earnings are calculated on the employee's covered earnings in the 12 months before the accident occurred or the occupational disease began.
-If the employee has been employed for less than 12 months, the average earnings may be based on the earnings of a worker in the same type of employment with the same employer, or the employee's earnings when the accident occurred or the occupational disease began, whichever is the greater.
+Average weekly or monthly earnings are calculated on the employee's covered earnings in the 12 months before the disability began.
+If the employee has been employed for less than 12 months, the average earnings may be based on the earnings of a worker in the same type of employment with the same employer, or the employee's earnings when the disability began, whichever is the greater.

-The maximum permanent disability benefit is EC\$60,000.
+The maximum permanent disability benefit is EC\$250,000.

-Partial disability: For an assessed degree of disability of at least 2% but less than 100%, a percentage of the full lump-sum benefit is paid according to the assessed loss of earnings capacity and the type of disability.
+Partial disability: For an assessed degree of disability of at least 2% but less than 100%, a percentage of the full permanent disability benefit is paid based on the assessed loss of earnings capacity and the type of disability.